EDUCAUSE Bylaws

 Article IV: Meetings of Members

 Section 1.
 Business Meetings.
-A business meeting of the members shall be held during each calendar year at such time and place, either within or outside the District of Columbia, as shall be designated by the Chair of the Board of Directors.
+Business meetings of the members may be held during each calendar year at such time and place, either within or outside the District of Columbia, as shall be designated by the board.

 Article V: Board of Directors